 Auriga Academy Trust

 The Auriga Academy Trust was established on 1st October 2016.
-The trust currently comprises of two separate and distinct special academies:
+The trust currently comprises of three separate and distinct special academies:

 Clarendon School (with The Gateway Centre)

-Clarendon is a community special school for 140 pupils aged four to 16 with learning difficulties, usually within the moderate range, many of whom have additional complex needs, including autism.
-The school manages an offsite provision called The Gateway Centre, which is for pupils aged 11-16, co-located with Twickenham School.
+Clarendon School is a community special school for 140 pupils aged 4-16yrs with learning difficulties, usually within the moderate range, many of whom have additional complex needs, including autism.
+The school manages an off-site provision called The Gateway Centre, which is for 20 pupils aged 11-16yrs, co-located with Twickenham School.

-Strathmore is a community special school for 100 learners aged four - 19 with complex learning difficulties.
+Strathmore School is a community special school for 100 learners aged 4-19yrs with complex learning difficulties.
 60% of pupils have an additional diagnosis of Autistic Spectrum Disorders (ASD) or have additional physical and sensory disabilities.

-Capella House, which will cater for 72 pupils aged 4-19 who have speech, language and communication needs, including autism.
-Capella House opened its secondary centre in September 2019, with the primary centre due to open in 2021, and is projected to be full by September 2023.
+Capella House Free School, will eventually cater for 72 pupils aged 4-19yrs who have speech, language and communication needs, including autism.
+Capella House opened its Secondary Centre in September 2019, with its Primary Centre in September 2021, and is projected to be full by September 2023.